 Dorcas Eccleston (Egleston, Eglestone, Ecclestone) was the daughter of John Eccleston and his wife Margery (d.
 1571).
 Eccleston is variously described as a gentleman of Lancashire and as a London grocer.
 It is possible he was both.
 Dorcas married Sir Richard Martin (1533/4-1617) who was Lord Mayor of London twice and served as master of the mint.
-They had five sons, including John and Richard (d.1616), and a daughter, Dorcas.
-Dorcas was the translator of a French catchism, a religious radical involved in illegal printing of religious works, and a supporter of French and Scottish ministers in London.
-In 1573, in her house in Cheapside, she sheltered reformer Thomas Cartwright, in trouble for publishing his Reply to an Answer Made of Mister Doctor Whitgift in April of that year.
-In December, Dorcas was accused of becoming the illegal “stationer for all the first impressions of the book.”
-According to Chris Laoutaris in Shakespeare and the Countess, she was one of a group of Puritan translators.
-She and her husband also gave financial support to the French church in London.
+They had six children, including John, Richard (d.1616), and Dorcas.
+According to Chris Laoutaris in Shakespeare and the Countess, Dorcas and her husband gave financial support to the French church in London.
+She was one of a group of Puritan translators and translated a French catechism.
+She sheltered reformer Thomas Cartwright in her house in Cheapside when he was in trouble for publishing his Reply to an Answer Made of Mister Doctor Whitgift in April 1573.
+In December, Dorcas was accused of being the illegal “stationer for all the first impressions of the book.”
 Biography: Oxford DNB entry under “Martin [née Eccleston], Dorcas.”
 Portrait: with her husband on a silver medal, 1562.

 ANNE EDGECUMBE (d.
 1613+)